 The more, and better quality, beneficial ownership data we have, the more expensive and difficult it will be for corrupt individuals to hide.
 This is good for governments, businesses, and wider society.

 We are focused on three closely connected strategic priorities:

 Building the world’s first global, open beneficial ownership register and data standard.
 The OpenOwnership Register is an easy-to-use, cloud-based, platform that aggregates beneficial ownership information from multiple sources and makes it available for free to all, allowing for powerful global searches with just a couple of clicks.
 Information from more than 4.5 million companies is already available through the online portal.
 The Beneficial Ownership Data Standard is a conceptual and practical framework for collecting and publishing beneficial ownership data, making it a powerful cost-saving tool for implementers of beneficial ownership transparency.

 Supporting the implementation of beneficial ownership transparency.
 We are helping governments to implement beneficial ownership regimes, working across the spectrum of technical, administrative, and policy/regulatory issues that affect the ultimate usability of published data.

 Developing and sharing beneficial ownership best practice.
 Driving awareness of the benefits of high-quality beneficial ownership data, and growing demand for it, are vital to our mission.
 This means sharing research, case studies and best practice through our networks, at events and conferences, and with influencers in the public and private sectors.

-OpenOwnership is driven by the leading transparency NGOs: Transparency International, Global Witness, ONE, the Web Foundation, Open Contracting Partnership, and the B Team, along with OpenCorporates, and initially funded by the Department for International Development (UK).
+OpenOwnership is driven by the leading transparency NGOs: Transparency International, Global Witness, ONE, Open Contracting Partnership, and the B Team, along with OpenCorporates, and initially funded by the Department for International Development (UK).